Navy vet becomes unlikely TikTok star after his scooter fundraiser tops $90K

 "He was so sad and upset, I just decided to post a little video," Kline said.
 "Honestly, I was thinking, if we got lucky, maybe he'd get like a hundred dollars off a scooter or something."

-Within hours, his newfound community raised five thousand dollars, enough to pay for two new scooters.
+Within hours, his newfound community raised $5,000, enough to pay for two new scooters.

 "It has just taken off," Kline said.
 "People love Kenny.
 I mean... why not?
 I do too."

 And the love has keeps coming.
-Kenny now has more than 650,000 followers on TikTok, and his GoFundMe.com fundraiser has now surpassed $90,000.
+Kenny now has more than 650,000 followers on TikTok, and his GoFundMe fundraiser has now surpassed $90,000.

 "I didn't think it would get $1,000," Jary said.
 "Look what happened?
 I am so honored.
 My angels took care of me."